chefnobody/personal-website/_posts/2019-01-26-react-from-scratch-part-2.md

 ### But Why?

 Now is a good time to ask "But why are we doing this?".
 We're using webpack because manually compiling, obfuscating, compressing and bundling all our JavaScript assets is a ton of work. webpack makes this a snap.
-Feel free to do that it hand, though. 😎
+Feel free to do that by hand, though. 😎

 ---

-In Part 3, we will write some [React](https://reactjs.org/)! ⚛️
+In [Part 3]({% post_url 2019-01-26-react-from-scratch-part-3 %}), we will finally write some [React](https://reactjs.org/)! ⚛️